jblindsay/whitebox-tools/README.md

     * [Do I need Rust installed on my computer to run WhiteboxTools?](#do-i-need-rust-installed-on-my-computer-to-run-whiteboxtools)
     * [How does WhiteboxTools' design philosophy differ?](#how-does-whiteboxtools-design-philosophy-differ)

-## Description
+## 1. Description

-**WhiteboxTools** is an advanced geospatial data analysis engine developed at the [University of Guelph's](http://www.uoguelph.ca) [Geomorphometry and Hydrogeomatics Research Group](http://www.uoguelph.ca/~hydrogeo/index.html).
+**WhiteboxTools** is an advanced geospatial data analysis engine developed by Prof. John Lindsay ([webpage](http://www.uoguelph.ca/~hydrogeo/index.html); [jblindsay](https://github.com/jblindsay)) at the [University of Guelph's](http://www.uoguelph.ca) [*Geomorphometry and Hydrogeomatics Research Group*](http://www.uoguelph.ca/~hydrogeo/index.html).
 Although *WhiteboxTools* is intended to serve as a source of plugin tools for the [*Whitebox GAT*](http://www.uoguelph.ca/~hydrogeo/Whitebox/) open-source GIS project, the tools contained in the library are stand-alone and can run outside of the larger Whitebox GAT project.
 See [Usage](#usage) for further details.
 There have been a large number of requests to call *Whitebox GAT* tools and functionality from outside of the Whitebox user-interface (e.g. from Python automation scripts). *WhiteboxTools* is intended to meet these usage requirements.
 Eventually most of the approximately 400 tools contained within *Whitebox GAT* [will be ported](tool_porting.md) to *WhiteboxTools*.
 In addition to separating the processing capabilities and the user-interface (and thereby reducing the reliance on Java), this migration should significantly improve processing efficiency.
 This is because [Rust](https://www.rust-lang.org/en-US/), the programming language used to develop *WhiteboxTools*, is generally [faster than the equivalent Java code](http://benchmarksgame.alioth.debian.org/u64q/compare.php?lang=rust&lang2=java) and because many of the *WhiteboxTools* functions are designed to process data in parallel wherever possible.
 In contrast, the older Java codebase included largely single-threaded applications.

 The *WhiteboxTools* project is related to the [*GoSpatial*](https://github.com/jblindsay/go-spatial) project, which has similar goals but is designed using the Go programming language instead of Rust. *WhiteboxTools* has however superseded the *GoSpatial* project, having subsumed all of its functionality.

-## Installation
+## 2. Installation

 *WhiteboxTools* is a stand-alone executable command-line program with no actual installation.
-Pre-compiled binaries can be downloaded from the [Geomorphometry and Hydrogeomatics Research Group](http://www.uoguelph.ca/~hydrogeo/software.shtml#WhiteboxTools) software web site for various supported operating systems.
+Pre-compiled binaries can be downloaded from the [*Geomorphometry and Hydrogeomatics Research Group*](http://www.uoguelph.ca/~hydrogeo/software.shtml#WhiteboxTools) software web site for various supported operating systems.
 It is likely that *WhiteboxTools* will work on a wider variety of operating systems and architectures.
 If you do not find your operating system/architecture in the list of available *WhiteboxTool* binaries, then compilation from source code will be necessary.
 WhiteboxTools can be compiled from the source code with the following steps:

 1. Install the Rust compiler; Rustup is recommended for this purpose.
 Further instruction can be found at this [link](https://www.rust-lang.org/en-US/install.html).